Tucson Underage DUI Attorney

 Zero tolerance laws can place minors and young adults in unjust and difficult circumstances.
 University of Arizona freshmen typically have friends just a year or two older, who are permitted to enjoy a glass of wine with dinner or a post-study beer break.
 The older students face no consequences if they drive after responsibly drinking.
 However, if you are under the age of 21, you face harsh penalties for engaging in a normal college activity.

-Nesci & St. Louis is a law firm devoted exclusively to defending criminal and DUI charges.
+Nesci & St. Louis, PLLC is a law firm devoted exclusively to defending criminal and DUI charges.
 Our lawyers have more than 80 years of combined experience in DUI and criminal defense trials.
 Our firm has attorneys are certified by the State Bar of Arizona as a specialist in criminal law, and by the National College for DUI Defense (as authorized by the American Bar Association) as specialists in DUI Defense.
 We have substantial training in the complex issues surrounding DUI defense.
 In particular, we have studied extensively and taught courses in field sobriety tests, blood alcohol tests and Intoxilyzer tests and have successfully challenged the reliability and accuracy of the methods used to determine blood and breath alcohol content (BAC).

 Zero Tolerance Laws in Arizona